What to Do If Your Identity is Stolen (and 7 Signs It Might Be)

 What to do if your identity is stolen

-If you discover that your identity has been stolen, you must act quickly to minimize any damage to your credit history, finances, legal situation, and more.
+If you discover your identity has been stolen, act quickly to minimize damage to your credit history, finances, and legal standing.
+Our identity theft survey found that 51% of victims detected the crime within two weeks — but only 33% were able to recover in that same window.
+The faster you move, the better your chances of limiting the damage.
 Here is what to do if you think you may be a victim:

 1. Immediately contact relevant companies and organizations

-If you discover a suspicious activity that might be a sign of identity theft, contact the companies and organizations involved immediately.
+If you discover suspicious activity that might indicate identity theft, contact the companies and organizations involved right away.

-For example, if you receive an alert on your credit file of an unknown new credit card, reach out to the fraud department of your credit card issuer and find out more information about this card.
-If it isn’t a card you know about, inform the company of the identity theft and call the credit bureau to let it know as well.
+For example, if you receive a credit alert for an unknown new account, reach out to the fraud department of that credit card issuer to find out more.
+If it's not an account you opened, inform the company of the identity theft and contact the credit bureau as well.

-2. Freeze your report with the credit bureaus
+3. Freeze your credit with all three bureaus

-Depending on what information was compromised, you may want to contact all relevant agencies, companies, and banks.
-If, for example, your driver’s license or its number was stolen, you would contact the Department of Motor Vehicles (DMV).
+Depending on what information was compromised, contact all relevant agencies and institutions.
+If your driver's license was stolen, contact the Department of Motor Vehicles (DMV).
+If your employer uses a company credit card or has access to sensitive personal information, let them know as well.

 7 signs someone stole your identity